vardhah/final_codes/rare_event_failure/braking1/readme.md

-brake_speed2 => final work for 1D domain

-it consist of four folders:
+Consist of three folders:

- 1. brake_1D: For VMC,AVF,PR and GMM adversary serach approach
+ 1. brake_1D: For VMC,AVF,PR and GMM adversary serach approach training and testing.
- 2. braker_1D_GMM_AVF: AVF failure data is used for retraining the GMM model.
+ 2. braker_1D_GMM_AVF: AVF failure data is used for retraining the GMM model during test time.
- 3. data_1D: Consolidated crashed output data for all experiment(for 100 censecutive failure search)
+ 3. data_1D: Consolidated crashed output data for all approaches for this scenario(for 100 censecutive failure search)

 Other files:

-A. Crashed1D_train.csv : Data file used to training GMM model
+ 4. Crashed1D_train.csv : Crash Data used to training AVF/GMM model
-B. 1D_GMM_trainer.ipynb: GMM trainer jupyter notebook code
+ 5. 1D_GMM_trainer.ipynb: GMM trainer jupyter notebook code